Before you start AI app development, you need to be sure that's the right choice. Here, we'll discuss some pros and cons of AI app development.

 It’s also important for the success of your AI app development.

-If you neglect scalability, you’ll bottleneck your product’s growth and cripple a promising AI project.
+If you neglect scalability, you’ll bottleneck your app’s growth and cripple a promising AI project.

 Scaling your AI solutions will increase your revenue, too.